 We develop our prompt with three main goals in mind.
-First, it should be easily adaptable, i.e., it flexible enough to incorporate alternative interview topics with minimal changes to the general structure.
-Second, it should incorporate best practices of the sociology literature which can further be adjusted depending on the application.
-Third, it should allow the LLM to signal to the chat interface when the end of the interview is reached.
+First, it should be easily adaptable, i.e., it should be flexible enough to incorporate alternative interview topics with minimal changes to the general structure.
+Second, it should incorporate best practices of the sociology literature, which could be adjusted depending on the application.
+Third, it should allow the LLM to signal to the chat interface when the end of the interview is reached or when ethical issues arise.

 With these goals in mind, we organize the prompt in three main part: (i) defining the general role of the interviewer and an "interview outline", which can be adjusted depending on the topic of the interview; (ii) providing "general instructions" about how to conduct the interview, in line with best practices discussed in the sociology literature; and (iii) a "codes" section to address technical and ethical issues.
 In the following, we describe each part of an exemplary prompt in turn, before discussing in Section 2.2 how to assess the resulting performance.
-Each of our main applications in Section 3 uses a variation of this general prompt structure, as shown in the appendix.
+Each of our main applications in Section 3 uses a variation of this general prompt structure, as shown in the Online Appendix.

-The prompt begins with a short description of the role of the language model.
-This helps to point it towards the right area of its large underlying knowledge space.
+Role.
+The prompt begins with a short description of the role of the language model, which helps point it towards the relevant area of its large underlying knowledge space: